gasduster99/primaryConcerns/README.md

 Sampling a million y* voting outcomes and assigning the appropriate number of electoral college votes to the winner in each case produces a distribution of electoral college votes in each state for each democratic candidate against Trump.
-Summing these distributions over the relavent states gives a prediction for number of electoral college votes each candidate will get from those states.
+Summing these distributions over the relavent states gives a prediction for the number of electoral college votes each candidate will get from those states.
 In this simulation I have limited the prediction to Iowa, Florida, Michigan, Nevada, New Hampshire, Virginia, and Wisconsin.
 Although I would like to add Minnesota, Ohio, Nevada, North Carolina, and Pennsylvania, pending decent polls from those states.
 I have